 These off-white shades are the unsung heroes of interior design because they can add depth, warmth and atmosphere to your room before you have even started with the furniture.

-15. The trap of matching furniture sets
+15. Falling into the trap of matching furniture sets

 Image credit: Jojotastic